Integrable (2+1)-Dimensional Spin Models with Self-Consistent Potentials: Conclusion

 \section{Conclusion}

 Spin systems are fascinating nonlinear dynamical systems.
-In particular integrable spin systems have much relevance in applied ferromagnetism and nanomagnetism.
-More interestingly, integrable spin systems have close connection with nonlinear Schr\"odinger family of equations.
-In this paper, we have introduced three specific cases of (2+1) dimensional integrable spin systems, which we designated as Myrzakulov-Lakshmanan II, III and IV equations, where additional scalar potentials or vector potentials interact in specific ways with the spin fields.
-Through appropriate gauge or geometric equivalence we have identified the three equivalent (2+1) dimensional nonlinear Schr\"odinger family of equations along with their Lax pairs.
-Regarding these equations, an extremely interesting question is to investigate what are the the physical applications these new equations, for example in nonlinear optics (for their (1+1)-dimensional analogues, see for e.g. Refs. \cite{Porsezian}-\cite{C2}).
-It will be interesting to investigate the associated other integrability properties like infinite number of conservation laws, involutive integrals of motion, soliton solutions, exponentially localized dromion solutions, etc. In particular, it is interesting to investigate the relation between the above presented integrable spin systems with self-consistent potentials and geometry of curves and surfaces (see, e.g. Refs. \cite{M0}-\cite{myrzakulov-1397}).
-Work is in progress along these lines and the results will be reported separately.
+In particular, integrable spin systems have much relevance in applied ferromagnetism and nanomagnetism.
+More interestingly, integrable spin systems have a close connection to the nonlinear Schr\"odinger family of equations.
+In this paper, we have introduced three specific cases of (2 + 1)-dimensional integrable spin systems, which we designated as the Myrzakulov--Lakshmanan II, III and IV equations, where additional scalar potentials or vector potentials interact in specific ways with the spin fields.
+Through appropriate gauge or geometric equivalence, we have identified the three equivalent (2 + 1)-dimensional nonlinear Schr\"odinger family of equations along with their Lax pairs.
+These equations, in turn, encompass a large class of the interesting (2 + 1)-dimensional family of NLS equations.
+Regarding both the (2 + 1)-dimensional spin and NLS family of equations, an extremely interesting question is to investigate what the the physical applications of these new equations are, for example in nonlinear optics (for their (1 + 1)-dimensional analogues, see, e.g., \cite{C2,Beggs,ML2014,Porsezian}).
+It will be also interesting to investigate the other associated integrability properties, like the infinite number of conservation laws, the involutive integrals of motion, soliton solutions, exponentially-localized dromion solutions, \emph{etc.} In particular, it is interesting to investigate the relation between the above presented integrable spin systems with self-consistent potentials and the geometry of curves and surfaces (see, e.g., \cite{Es, M0, MK7,myrzakulov-9535,myrzakulov-715,myrzakulov-83,myrzakulov-233,myrzakulov-378,myrzakulov-1576,myrzakulov-543,myrzakulov-535,myrzakulov-248,myrzakulov-314,Zhao,Yan,Zhen-Huan,myrzakulov-1397, Gabitov}).
+Work is in progress along these lines, and the results will be reported separately.